Our Doctors Treat Back Pain in Athletes

-Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with low back pain, and all types of complex spine conditions.
+Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic physicians, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Y. Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have years of experience treating thousands of patients with low back pain, and all types of complex spine conditions.
 We see a lot of Athletes and often with a complaint of low back pain.
 There can be a lot of factors to low back pain, our first step identifies the source of the pain.
 Then we will know exactly how to treat it and get you back out in the game.

 Athletes are at Greater Risk of Injury

 Athletes are at greater risk of sustaining a lumbar (lower) spine injury due to physical activity.
 Whether skiing, basketball, football, gymnastics, soccer, dance, running, golf, or tennis, the spine undergoes a lot of stress, absorption of pressure, twisting, turning, and even bodily impact.
 This strenuous activity puts stress on the back that can cause injury to even the finest and most fit athletes.

 When playing sports, about five to ten percent of all athletic injuries occur in the lumbar spine.
-Many cases of low back pain in athletes develop because of a specific event or trauma, others injuries occur because of repetitive minor injuries.
+Many cases of low back pain in athletes develop because of a specific event or trauma, other injuries occur because of repetitive minor injuries.

 It is sometimes hard for an aggressive athlete to consider changing training schedules.
 It is also hard to accept the fact that a serious disease may exist.
 All athletes who suffer from low back pain should seek medical advice.
 Some situations might require reducing or ceasing athletic activity until the health care problem goes away.
 The body’s ability to remain active is worth preserving.